Jazzyspoon/meet/README.md

 ---FEATURE 4: USE THE APP WHEN OFFLINE-
 As a user
 I should be able to cache memory
-So that I can continue viewing conent when offline
+So that I can continue viewing content when offline

 Scenario 1: Show cached data when there’s no internet connection Given the user no longer has an internet connection